joanacarneiro/dev-happiness-index/README.md

 npm run test:acceptance
 ```

-Open the locally generated report dev-happiness-index/acceptance-tests/reports/cucumber_report.html in a bowser of your choice.
+Open the locally generated report dev-happiness-index/acceptance-tests/reports/cucumber_report.html in a bowser of your choice to see the results.

 ### Task 4